 In this study, delay is defined as the time interval experienced by women in the diagnostic and treatment processes.
-Patient delay, refers to the time between the onset of symptoms and the first medical consultation, with a commonly accepted threshold for defining this delay being three months [5].
+Patient delay, refers to the time between the onset of symptoms and the first medical consultation, with a commonly accepted threshold for defining this delay being three months.
 Provider delay, or system delay, refers to the time that passes between the initial medical consultation and the final diagnosis or treatment, with a commonly accepted threshold of one month [5].
 Total delay encompasses the entire duration from the patient's first recognition of symptoms to the start of definitive treatment, integrating both patient and provider delays.
 In our study, total delay is considered significant when it exceeds four months.
 To quantify our outcome variables related to delays, we categorized each patient as "1" or "Yes" if they experienced patient delay, provider delay, or total delay that surpassed the thresholds of three months, one month, and four months, respectively.
 Conversely, patients who did not meet these criteria were recorded as having no delays, designated by "0" or "No."

+Data were collected on factors associated with patient delays, such as believing the problem would resolve on its own, fear of cancer diagnosis and/or treatment, financial constraints, competing life priorities, embarrassment about breast examinations, negligence or carelessness, etc. Additionally, system-related delays included appointment delays, misinterpreted mammography, difficulty arranging transport, lack of information, etc.

 Possible factors

 To find out potential risk factors associated with various types of delays, we examined a range of socioeconomic factors and the medical history of the patients as independent variables.
 These included the patient's age, geographic location (division), residency (urban or rural), educational attainment (illiterate, primary, and secondary) of both the patient and their spouse, household monthly income, access to portable electronic devices, exposure to mass media, lump breast pain, nipple discharge, skin changes, bone pain, breast self-examination, and family history of breast cancer.